 I think AIM is just really small compared to e.g. GiveWell, which I think is more often used to claim that EA is doing some good

-When e.g. 80000hours interviews a LEEP cofounder, I strongly believe that itās because they think that LEEP is really amazing (as everyone does), they want to promote it, and they want more people to do similar amazing things.
+When e.g. 80000hours interviews a LEEP cofounder, I think itās because they believe that LEEP is really amazing (as everyone does), they want to promote it, and they want more people to do similar amazing things.
 I think the reason people talk about the best AIM projects is usually not to look better by association but to promote them as examples of things that are clearly great.

 I personally believe that the EA brand is in a pretty bad place, and at the moment often associated with things like FTX, TESCREAL and OpenAI, and that is a bigger issue.
 I think EA is seen as a group non-altruistic people, not as a group of altruistic people who are too āweirdā.
 (But I have even lower confidence on this than on the rest of this comment)